Ecem Güzel

 Ecem Güzel (born 23 February 1995) is a Turkish sailor who specializes in the Laser Radial class.
 She is a member of the Galatasaray Sailing team.
 Güzel competed at the 2020 Summer Olympic Games for Turkey.

 Sports career

 Güzel became interested in sailing at age 10 during a summer vacation in Bodrum, on the Turkish Riviera.
 She attended a sailing course; her mother had to obtain a loan to cover Güzel's training expenses.
-She learned that the Optimist dinghy is a type designed for young people and started sailing in that class because of her young age.
+She learned that the Optimist dinghy is designed for young people and started sailing in that class because of her young age.
 She gained experience at the Era Yachting Bodrum club.

 Turgutreis Belediyespor

 Güzel joined Turgutreis Belediyespor, a local club in Bodrum, and began to compete there in 2009.
 She chose the Laser Radial as it is an Olympics sailing class.
 Güzel debuted internationally at the 2009 Laser Europa Cup held in Scarlino, Italy, in her second or third regatta.